JamesIsAwkward/Z80-Project/README.md

 Stage 5: Convert to hex data to byte data<br>
 Stage 6: Load byte data to Arduino<br>
 Stage 7: "flash" to z80 machine with arduino<br>

+## New compiling and EEPROM writing process
+So my old process worked but was kind of inefficient.
+I was having to manually manipulate the data at each stage and then actually burn it to the arduino.
+Once the arduino booted it would dump the stored data to an EEPROM or SRAM.

+I opted to find a way to combine stage 3-7, and bash makes this pretty trivial.
+Also I wanted to stop burning my ROM to the Arduino and actually send the arduino my data via serial.
+Then the Arduino can burn to the EEPROM or SRAM as it recieves the serial data.
+This will also be useful if my software ever becomes larger than the space available in the Arduno's ROM.